Chapter 8 tscausal package

 ## 0.0692 0.9563 0.0067 0.0054

-prediction <- predict(mod, h = nrow(y_test), nsim = 5000)
+<- predict(mod, h = nrow(y_test), nsim = 5000) prediction

 Note that the prediction object has a number of slots, one of which is called distribution and inherits the following classes: tsets.distribution, tsmodel.distribution.
 All our packages have a predictable and common set of slots in the returned prediction objects.

-The final step is to pass the forecast distribution to the tscausal method and generate a report with a narrative explaining the results and a decision on whether to reject or not the null of no intervention effect.
+method and generate a report with a narrative explaining the results and a decision on whether to reject or not the null of no intervention effect.

-cause <- tscausal(prediction$distribution, actual = rbind(y_train,
+<- tscausal(prediction$distribution, actual = rbind(y_train,

-y_test), fitted = fitted(mod))
+cause fitted = fitted(mod))

-print(cause)
+y_test), print(cause)

 ## Predictive inference {tscausal}